 After you pass PLAB 1 & 2, you apply for the GP registration.
 There is one constraint.
 You have a window of 2 years after clearing PLAB 2 during which you may apply no later.

-By 2024, the UK Medical Licensing Assessment will replace the PLAB.
+Especially the healthcare sector has faced unprecedented pressure.
 Consequently, the GMC UK is going to change certain things in PLAB and create the UKMLA exam.

 Once the Language formalities are done, you get into the phase where you do Observer-ship from a German hospital approved by the German Medical Council.
 This is followed by Residency.